greenelab/deep-review/sections/06_discussion.md

 of a patient's medical history were most relevant for making diagnoses.
-Choi et al. [@tag:Choi2016_gram] later extended this work to take into account the structure of disease ontologies and found that the concepts represented by the model were aligned with medical knowledge.
+Choi et al. [@tag:Choi2016_gram] later extended this work to take into account the structure of disease ontologies and found that the concepts represented by the model aligned with medical knowledge.
 Note that interpretation strategies that rely on an attention mechanism do not provide insight into the internal logic used by the attention layer to decide which inputs to attend to.